Ship from a bird's-eye view

 What does this mean for ship owners?

-A propulsion system designed around a battery is much more efficient than older propulsion designs and can deliver significant savings.
+A hybrid ship propulsion system designed around a battery is much more efficient than older propulsion designs and can deliver significant savings.
 For example, the hybrid Misje Vita bulk carrier has achieved up to 40% fuel savings compared to similar vessels in its fleet

 Because the battery helps optimise the propulsion system, its ideal size depends on the vessel’s operational profile.